 Some helpful hints for fly fishing success

-Before venturing out its worth just getting used to some of the gear like wearing waders and even practice casting a few more times following your guided lesson.
-Once you’ve purchased your rod and reel, a great place to further develop your casting skills is to go to a footy oval and really get some good practice under your belt.
+Before venturing out, it’s worth practicing casting a few more times following your guided lesson.
+A great place to develop your casting skills is a footy oval.
 By cutting the barb off the hook on your fly it won’t get hooked up in the grass.
 Practising on an oval can save a lot of lost fishing time and frustrations out on the water.